Key takeaways

 Understanding e-Sign disclosure and consent requirements

-To meet esign act compliance, businesses must follow specific disclosure and consent rules under the ESIGN Act.
+To meet ESIGN Act compliance, businesses must follow specific disclosure and consent rules.

 - Inform the signer that electronic records and signatures will be used instead of paper